Mobile impurity coupled to correlated lattice bosons: Introduction

-In a recent companion Letter~\cite{chaoletter}, we addressed the fate of a single mobile impurity in the two-dimensional Bose--Hubbard model at unit filling by mapping out its regimes in the plane of bath interaction $U_{\mathrm{b}}/t$ and local impurity--bath coupling $U_{\mathrm{ib}}/t$~\cite{chaoletter}.
-Using sign-problem-free multi-species worm-algorithm quantum Monte Carlo (QMC) simulations in the grand-canonical ensemble~\cite{ProkofevJETP1998,secondworm,Lingua_2018}, we demonstrated that impurity localization in this setting can be realized via two distinct yet unified routes. (i) Along lines of varying impurity-bath coupling $U_{\mathrm{ib}}/t$ at fixed bath parameters in a SF bath, localization is driven by an \emph{interaction-driven winding-collapse} crossover: a weakly coupled impurity forms a mobile light polaron with finite winding and an extended dressing cloud, whereas increasing $\lvert U_{\mathrm{ib}}\rvert/t$ leads to the collapse of impurity winding while the bath remains globally superfluid, signaling a heavy self-trapped state and, for repulsive $U_{\mathrm{ib}}/t>0$, finally a depletion saturated-bubble state. (ii) Along lines of varying bath interaction $U_{\mathrm{b}}/t$, where the bath evolves from a SF to a MI state at fixed impurity-bath coupling $U_{\mathrm{ib}}/t$, the impurity localization is instead \emph{compressibility-controlled}.
-Starting from a compressible SF bath, the impurity appears as a mobile light polaron with finite winding and an extended deformation cloud.
-As $U_{\mathrm{b}}/t$ increases, the bath superfluid density and compressibility are progressively suppressed and the impurity winding is continuously reduced.
-Upon entering the MI regime, the impurity crosses over to an almost free defect moving in a weakly distorted incompressible background with nearly flat deformation cloud, and in the deep MI phase its deformation cloud shrinks to within roughly two or three nearby sites, yielding a localized vacancy- or particle-like defect.
-This evolution is reflected in the impurity-centered cumulative bath density deformation $\Delta N(R)$, which changes from a broad polaronic profile in the SF to an almost flat response upon entering the MI, and eventually to a defect in the deep MI.
-In this way, the Letter established a global $U_{\mathrm{b}}/t$--$U_{\mathrm{ib}}/t$ phase diagram that connects light polarons, heavy polarons, and saturated-bubble/bound-cluster regimes for both signs of $U_{\mathrm{ib}}/t$ in the SF bath, as well as nearly free and fully localized defect states in the MI bath.
-It further clarified that, along interaction-driven trajectories in the SF, impurity localization occurs via a continuous crossover rather than a thermodynamic phase transition, whereas in the MI region it can become a sharp transition from a nearly free particle to a localized defect state, while at fixed $U_{\mathrm{ib}}/t$ the evolution of the impurity across the SF--MI boundary remains a smooth, compressibility-controlled crossover.
+In a recent companion Letter~\cite{chaoletter}, we addressed the fate of a single mobile impurity in the two-dimensional Bose--Hubbard model at unit filling by mapping out its regimes in the plane of bath interaction $U_{\mathrm{b}}/t$ and local impurity--bath coupling $U_{\mathrm{ib}}/t$.
+Using sign-problem-free multi-species worm-algorithm QMC simulations in the grand-canonical ensemble~\cite{ProkofevJETP1998, secondworm, Lingua2018}, we showed that impurity \emph{self-trapping} in this setting is organized by two distinct routes.
+First, within a compressible SF bath, increasing $|U_{\mathrm{ib}}|/t$ drives an \emph{interaction-driven winding-collapse crossover}: a weakly coupled impurity forms a mobile light polaron with finite winding and an extended dressing cloud, whereas stronger coupling suppresses winding while the bath remains globally superfluid, producing a heavy, self-trapped state and, for repulsive $U_{\mathrm{ib}}/t>0$, eventually a depletion \emph{saturated-bubble} configuration.
+Second, along trajectories where the bath is tuned across the SF--MI transition at fixed $U_{\mathrm{ib}}/t$, the evolution becomes \emph{compressibility controlled}.
+Starting from a compressible SF, the impurity appears as a mobile light polaron with an extended deformation cloud, while increasing $U_{\mathrm{b}}/t$ progressively suppresses the bath superfluid response and compressibility and reduces the impurity winding.
+Upon entering the MI regime, the polaronic dressing collapses and the impurity becomes nearly free in an incompressible background; deeper in the MI, strong coupling can lock the impurity to a vacancy- or particle-type defect with a strongly localized deformation cloud.
+These trends are captured directly by the impurity-centered cumulative bath-density deformation $\Delta N(R)$, which evolves from a broad polaronic profile in the SF to a nearly flat response in the MI and, at strong coupling, to a compact defect signature.
+In this way, the Letter established a global $U_{\mathrm{b}}/t$--$U_{\mathrm{ib}}/t$ diagram connecting light polarons, heavy polarons, and saturated-bubble/bound-cluster regimes in the SF, as well as nearly free and defect-bound self-trapped states in the MI.
+It further clarified that self-trapping within the SF proceeds via a continuous crossover (without a bath phase transition), whereas in the MI the change between nearly free and defect-bound sectors can become sharp, while the evolution across the SF--MI boundary at fixed $U_{\mathrm{ib}}/t$ remains a smooth, compressibility-controlled crossover.